 The Venetia mine in Limpopo, owned by De Beers is South Africa’s largest diamond producer, recovering some 8Mct a year.
 The Finsch mine, part of the Petra Diamonds group, is South Africa’s second largest producer and produces an annual 2.1Mct.
 Near Pretoria and also part of the Petra group, the Cullinan mine is being restructured and expanded to mine at ever-increasing depths with a life expectancy in excess of 50 years.

 Diamonds are the ultimate luxury for people around the globe.
-They are available in quantities that most other gems fail to come anywhere near.
-The operating costs, labour and skills that go into producing even the smallest polished gem mean that prices at the jeweller’s counter reflect the gem’s luxury status.
+They are available in quantities that most other gems fail to come close to .
+The operating costs, labour and skills that go into producing even the smallest polished gem mean that prices at the jewellers’ counter reflect the gem’s luxury status.

-Comprehensive mining intelligence from Africa Mining IQ incorporates mining and business leads and mining investment opportunities in South Africa and Africa.
-Available in as a single, easy-to-use, subscription-based database, we are the largest mining database for mining intelligence.
+Comprehensive mining intelligence from Africa Mining IQ incorporates mining, business leads and mining investment opportunities in South Africa and Africa.
+Available as a single, easy-to-use, subscription-based platform, we are the largest mining information service for mining intelligence, making it easy to grow your sales to mining projects and mines.

 African mining project intelligence from Africa Mining IQ is a wealth of mining information designed to keep AMIQ subscribers ahead of their competitors.
-With over 490 mining projects in South Africa alone, Africa is richly endowed with a diverse range of key mineral reserves.
-Mining intelligence from AMIQ, available through a subscription to the online mining database, provides subscribers with access to pertinent project information on over 1 900 mining in Africa.
+With over 490 mining projects in South Africa alone, the country is richly endowed with a diverse range of key mineral reserves.
+Mining intelligence from AMIQ, available through a subscription to the online mining portal, provides subscribers with access to pertinent project information on over 2,000 mining projects and mines throughout Africa.

-With over 15 years’ experience in researching and reporting on mining in Africa, our team of researchers at Africa Mining IQ research and identify any new or potential mining projects as well as provide the latest intel on existing projects that are in various stages of development.
+With over 18 years’ experience in researching and reporting on mining in Africa, our team of project co-ordinators at Africa Mining IQ research and identify any new or operational mines as well as provide the latest intel on existing projects that are in various stages of mine development.

 All mining intelligence collated by Africa Mining IQ is subject to a stringent quality control process.
 Only once information is evaluated and approved, does Africa Mining IQ make it available to subscribers.